Nagendra1997/mesibo-documentation/index.md

 ```
 ### Initializing the group call

-To set up group calling , use `initGroupCall()` to create the group calling object.
+To set up a group call, use `initGroupCall()` to create the group calling object.

 To link the room with a group, call the `setRoom` method of the group call object, by setting the group-id.